Jonathan-arnold/Luminous-Forces/readme.md

 ### v0.1 Goal

-#### Natural Language Explanation

 Create a basic 3D environment with a simple camera system, window management, and user input handling.
 This version should set up the foundation for future development, including rendering particles and simulating their interactions.

-The main tasks for v0.1 include:
+#### Natural Language Explanation

 1. Implement window management using Pygame.
 2. Set up a basic rendering pipeline using ModernGL.